Abdelrhman-Sayed70/OOP/K-Interface/README.md

 }
 ```

-## 2 Interfaces Contain Methods with The Same Signature
+## 2 Interfaces Contain Abstract Methods with The Same Signature
-- **Error at implementor classes to avoid `diamond problem`**
+The implementor class will implement the function once.

-- class implements 2 methods with the same signature
+## 2 Interfaces Contain Default Methods with the same signature
+The implementor class must override this function

 ## Class Has High Priority Than Interface
 ```java